What Is Soil Stabilization?

 6. Rice Husk ash Soil Stabilization Method

-Solid waste disposal by landfilling can be reduced by reusing such waste which is having desirable properties such that it can be utilized for various geotechnical applications viz. land reclamation, construction of embankment, etc.
+Solid waste disposal by landfilling can be reduced by reusing such waste which has desirable properties such that it can be utilized for various geotechnical applications viz. land reclamation, construction of embankment, etc.

-There is various methods used to improve the soil properties by stabilization that includes densification (such as shallow compaction, dynamic deep compaction, pre-loading), drainage, inclusions (such as geo-synthetics and stone columns), and stabilizations.
+There is various methods used to improve the soil properties by stabilization that including densification (such as shallow compaction, dynamic deep compaction, pre-loading), drainage, inclusions (such as geo-synthetics and stone columns), and stabilizations.

 7. Bituminous Stabilization

 Asphalts and tars are mostly used in pavement construction as bituminous materials.
-Bituminous materials when added to soil improve soil cohesion and reduced water absorption.
+Bituminous materials when added to soil improve soil cohesion and reduce water absorption.

 8. Thermal Stabilization